 To consult the database of listings for houses to rent in Pisa and the local area, interested students should log in to Azienda DSU Toscana website (https://areastud.dsu.toscana.it/$/#), where you can search according to type, area and price.

 Fees and Scholarships

-If a student has not completed his/her enrolment by 2nd October 2017, s/he will have to pay a late penalty fee (candidates who have applied to a degree programme which requires an admission exam are excluded from the penalty fee).
+If a student has not completed his/her enrolment by 1st October 2018, s/he will have to pay a late penalty fee (candidates who have applied to a degree programme which requires an admission exam are excluded from the penalty fee).

 International students who have an income from abroad and who wish to obtain benefits from the DSU (scholarships, services scholarship, contribution for disabled students, extraordinary contribution, discounted dining hall fees) have to submit, together with the application (www.dsu.toscana.it ), appropriate documentation relative to the economic situation of their family, that:

 1- can be self-certified based on income and assets from countries which belong to the European Union